fruitTheory/OpenGL/README.md

 # open-gl
-Experiments with OpenGL 4.6, GLFW, & GLAD
+Experiments with OpenGL 4.6, GLFW, & GLAD in C++